 While we’re making headway with initiatives like the Trusted Exchange Framework and Common Agreement (TEFCA) and the increasing adoption of industry standards like FHIR®, they require a great deal of work, money, and IT resources for healthcare organizations.
 However, a recent innovation is advancing interoperability in ways previously thought impossible.
 It begins with a digital ecosystem and decentralized network built on a platform and data fabric architecture.

-Once participants connect to the network, they can connect with any other participant—payer, provider, or innovator—to share information without building and maintaining multiple connections.
+Once payers and providers connect to the network, they can connect with any other payer or provider on the network to share information, and they can do it without building and maintaining multiple connections.
 Instead of having to aggregate data, it is always available and accessible in real time.
 Information is continuously refreshed and current, eliminating the need to question accuracy.
-And because the network is cloud-based and includes advanced technological components such as AI and blockchain, participants benefit from greater interoperability without making huge infrastructure investments.
+And because the network is cloud-based and includes advanced technological components such as AI, participants benefit from greater interoperability without making huge infrastructure investments.

 The network applies modern, secure infrastructure designed specifically to meet the needs of today’s healthcare businesses.
 Leveraging FHIR standards for data sharing, the network facilitates peer-to-peer communication directly between payers and providers without the need for third parties, thereby reducing the number of transactions needed to support operational workflows.
 And because the network enables permissioned and auditable data sharing without data aggregation, it gives data owners more control over their data.

-A network and platform that reinvents the business of healthcare
+A network and platform that simplifies the business of healthcare

 As we start to close the gaps in interoperability, it’s the perfect time to reevaluate some of our long-standing beliefs about what’s possible within the revenue cycle.
 We don’t have to depend on data aggregation, numerous APIs for point-to-point connections, and third parties to conduct the business of healthcare.
 There’s a new way and it’s already used by some of the nation’s largest payers and providers.

-Discover more about Avaneer Health and how it can help your organization close interoperability gaps to reduce gaps in care.
-Let’s reinvent how healthcare operates together.
+Discover more about Avaneer Health, Avaneer Coverage Direct, and how it can help your organization close interoperability gaps to reduce gaps in care.
+Let’s simplify how healthcare operates together.